- Summarize the major psychoactive drugs and their influences on consciousness and behaviour.

 Users may wish to stop using the drug, but when they reduce their dosage they experience withdrawal, which is a state of combined negative experiences that accompany reducing or stopping drug use, including physical pain and other symptoms.
 When the user powerfully craves the drug and is driven to seek it out, over and over again, no matter what the physical, social, financial, and legal cost, we say that they have developed an addiction to the drug.

 It is a common belief that addiction is an overwhelming, irresistibly powerful force, and that withdrawal from drugs is always an unbearably painful experience.
 Yet, the reality is more complicated, and, in many cases, less extreme.
 For one, even drugs that we do not generally think of as being addictive, such as caffeine, nicotine, and alcohol, can be very difficult to quit using, at least for some people.
-On the other hand, drugs that are normally associated with addiction, including amphetamines, cocaine, and heroin, do not immediately create addiction in their users.
-Even for a highly addictive drug like cocaine, only about 15% of users become addicted (Robinson & Berridge, 2003; Wagner & Anthony, 2002).
+On the other hand, drugs that are normally associated with addiction, such as amphetamines, cocaine, and heroin, do not immediately create addiction in their users.
+Only about 15% of cocaine users become addicted (Robinson & Berridge, 2003; Wagner & Anthony, 2002).
 Furthermore, the rate of addiction is lower for those who are taking drugs for medical reasons than for those who are using drugs recreationally.
 Patients who have become physically dependent on morphine administered during the course of medical treatment for a painful injury or disease are able to be rapidly weaned off the drug afterward without becoming addicts.
 Lee Robins, Darlene Davis, and Donald Goodwin (1974) found that the majority of soldiers who had become addicted to morphine while overseas were quickly able to stop using after returning home.

 This does not mean that using recreational drugs is not dangerous.
 For people who do become addicted to drugs, the success rate of recovery is low.
 Recreational drugs are generally illegal and carry with them potential criminal consequences if one is caught in possession of them and arrested.
 Drugs that are smoked may produce throat and lung cancers and other problems.
 Snorting or sniffing drugs can lead to a loss of the sense of smell, nosebleeds, difficulty in swallowing, hoarseness, and chronic runny nose.
 Injecting drugs intravenously carries with it the risk of contracting infections such as hepatitis and human immunodeficiency virus (HIV).
 Furthermore, the quality and contents of illegal drugs are generally unknown, and the doses can vary substantially from purchase to purchase.
 The drugs may also contain toxic chemicals.